RedHatGov/service-mesh-workshop-code/deployment/demos/circuitbreaker-and-bulkhead/README.md

 ### 4. Break the app and Trip the breaker
 Now let's try to trip the circuit breaker by temporarily faking some errors into the boards service.
 Run this:

 `oc apply -f faulty-boards-service.yaml`

-So now let's pull the main share UI page a few times and see what happens.
+TODO - Steps to showcase demo of outlier detection for circuit breaking...

 The result should look like:
 ```
 TODO
 ```
-**See that Istio immediately returns 503 on the tripped breaker vs. waiting for each call to fail after waiting for a long timeout**c
+**See that Istio immediately returns 503 on the tripped breaker vs. waiting for each call to fail after waiting for a long timeout**

 ----